Tiphereth-A/CP-lib/.verify-helper/docs/index.md

 ### Contributors

-Thank you to all contributors who have helped improve this library.
+Thank you to all contributors who have helped improve this library!
 See the [Contributors](https://github.com/Tiphereth-A/CP-lib/graphs/contributors) page.

 ### Inspiration